learn-co-curriculum/precollege-intro-software-engineering-track/day-02/lectures/ruby-methods/LECTURE.md

 	puts "Go to your house"
 end
 ```
 + Actually, it returns `nil`.
 Nil is Ruby's way to saying "nothing".
-Why would `puts
+Why would `puts` return nil?
+This is why we never want to have a method `puts` anything. `puts` only works in the terminal and we never view a web app in the terminal
 + `puts` is a method - and it's only purpose is to print something to the screen.
 It doesn't evaluate anything it just prints out and returns NOTHING or nil.
 So the last line of our program is calling the puts method - which prints something to the screen AND returns nothing or nil
 + Let's look at another example
 ```ruby